kqdtran/ninjascraper/README.md

 **You will also need to install BeautifulSoup4**.
 The below commands should help you set up everything if you are on a Debian/Ubuntu machine.
 Windows and MacOSX users can find something very similar to these (see below).

-**Windows Users**: For a comprehensive guide on how to setup Python and BeautifulSoup, please take a look at this: http://www.stat.ucla.edu/~rosario/classes/07F/202a/python/index.html.

 #### If Python2 is the default version of Python on your machine and you want to use Python 2

 * Set up easy_install (if it's not there already)